 5.2 Environmental policy

-Top management should establish, implement and maintain an environmental policy that, within the defined scope of its environmental management system is appropriate to the purpose and context of the organization, including the nature, scale and environmental impacts of its activities, products and services; The Environmental Policy should provide a framework for setting environmental objectives.
+Top management should establish, implement and maintain an environmental policy that within the defined scope of its environmental management system is appropriate to the purpose and context of the organization, including nature, scale, and environmental impacts of its activities, products, and services; The Environmental Policy should provide a framework for setting environmental objectives.
 The Environmental Policy should include a commitment to the protection of the environment, including the prevention of pollution and other specific commitment relevant to the context of the organization.
 (Other specific commitments to protect the environment can include sustainable resource use, climate change mitigation and adaptation, and protection of biodiversity and ecosystems.)
 The Environmental Policy should include a commitment to fulfill its compliance obligations.
 The Top Management should include a commitment to continual improvement of the environmental management system to enhance environmental performance.
-The environmental policy must be communicated within the organization and be available to Interested parties.
+The environmental policy must be communicated within the organization and be available to interested parties.
 This environmental policy should be maintained as documented information.

 As per Annex A (Guidance on the use of ISO 14001:2015 standard) of ISO 14001:2015 standard it further explains: